GRsoldier7/AI_Prompt_DB/MCP_SERVERS_README.md

 2. Make sure you have a stable internet connection
 3. Check that you have the latest version of Node.js and npm
 4. Look for error messages in the console output
+5. Run the appropriate test suite to diagnose the issue

 ## Advanced Usage